 Short-form mobile video app TikTok is expanding its ecommerce footprint by testing a new feature allowing users to add a shoppable URL to their bios or videos, creating an online store where consumers can shop in the app.
 TikTok is also reportedly talking with Sony and Warner about licensing deals for a new streaming music service.

 A study commissioned by PayPal shows consumers are shopping on smartphones more than ever but remain concerned about mobile commerce security.
 The global study across age groups found 80% of consumers have shopped via smartphone, but only 63% of ecommerce businesses are optimized to accept mobile payments.

 As you scramble to finalize your plans and offers for the 2019 holiday season, there’s no better time to take a closer look at your mobile app and mobile commerce strategy.
-Here are ways to help you boost app performance and deliver the CX shoppers expect, and increase app downloads prior to the kickoff on Cyber Weekend.
+Here are ways to help you boost app performance, deliver the CX shoppers expect and increase app downloads prior to Cyber Weekend.

 With an omnichannel approach becoming ever more prevalent in the grocery industry, a new report found grocery retailers excelling in some areas while needing a bit of improvement in others.
 That’s according to a new omnichannel readiness benchmarking report from the Food Marketing Institute (FMI) and FitForCommerce.

 Mobile is a major part of mainstream technology today in retail.
 However, striving for differentiation, there are significant transformative benefits for retailers who focus on providing employees who operate at the edge with mobile technologies that are specifically designed to impact the customer experience.
 This infographic by Stratix highlights why retailers need to have a mobile-first strategy.